 Walindi Plantation Resort offers a number of land excursions to compliment its diving options.
 The land excursions include the Talasea WWII plane wrecks, the Garbuna Volcano trek, bird watching, and the Garu Hot River.
 We went diving on our first and last day at Walindi Plantation Resort but on our second day we ventured out on the Mount Garbuna Volcano Trek and after that, we headed down for a recovery soak at the Garu Hot River.

 To get to Kimbe Bay you will need to fly into Hoskins Airport and then get the Walindi Private Shuttle down to the resort.
 There is no public transport so if you were trying to visit without a stay at Walindi Plantation, you would need to make all of your own plans regarding transport and where to stay.
 It isn’t a very easy area for DIY due to the remoteness.

 MY EXPERIENCE AT THE GARU HOT RIVER

-After a long day trekking up the Mount Garbuna Volcano, we weren’t too sure about a 40-minute drive along the bumpy roads we had become all too familiar within Papua New Guinea.
+After a long day trekking up the Mount Garbuna Volcano, we weren’t too sure about a 40-minute drive along the bumpy roads we had become all too familiar in Papua New Guinea.
 To be honest, we could have just relaxed back at the resort.
 But with a sense of adventure and a desire to see as much as we could during our stay in New Britain, we pushed on.
 I’m so glad we did.

-The drive to the Garu Hot River takes you through an extensive palm-oil plantation.
-Despite the negative notions about palm-oil and deforestation (warranted), the plantation itself is quite beautiful.
+The drive to the Garu Hot River takes you through an extensive palm oil plantation.
+Despite the negative notions about palm oil and deforestation (warranted), the plantation itself is quite beautiful.
 Rows and rows of palm trees are lined up perfectly.

 After 40-mins of moderately (relative to other spots in Papua New Guinea) bumpy roads, the boys parked the car in amongst the trees.
 Who knew what was on the other side!?